 GRADE 6 CURRICULUM

-Blest Are We is the text used for grade six.
-The material is Old Testament and stresses the Bible as revelation of God’s saving love.
+Part of the material is from the Old Testament and stresses the Bible as revelation of God’s saving love.
 The students are also made aware of different types of peer pressure and ways to resist and handle peer pressure.
 The Bible, directed lessons, discussion, maps, chapter stories, role playing, timelines, videos, and the D.A.R.E. program (provided by the Danvers Police Department) are all part of the experience.

 Students will read selections in different genres.
 They will learn to recognize literary elements, read critically, and apply a variety of reading strategies to short stories and trade books.
 Comprehension strategies will aid them to analyze cause and effect while connecting literature to social studies and to life.
 Wordly Wise is also used for systematic, sequential vocabulary development.